 It all starts with your resume.
 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

-Depending on length of work experience, most employers in the USA prefer one to two page resume printed in reverse-chronological order - starting with what you have done most recently.
+Depending on the length of work experience, most employers in the USA prefer one to two-page resume printed in reverse-chronological order - starting with what you have done most recently.

 The aim of your resume should be to persuade job recruiters to invite you for a job interview.
 Therefore, your resume is a marketing tool, which should be adapted to the market in which you intend to use it.
 Write an introduction that contains many power keywords and action verbs.
 Scanners that are programmed to select specific words notice these keywords.

 Start your USA resume with your name, address and e-mail address.
 Often resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code, are most important ones.
+A daytime phone number, with the international access code, is the most important one.

 The main feature of the USA resume is the objective and/or goal of your career.
-Clear, precise and operational “Career Objective” should use short and punchy sentences filled with action verbs and power words.
+Clear, precise and operational “Career Objective” should use short and punchy sentences filled with action words and phrases.
 It contains information about the function, the level of responsibility and the type of enterprise you would like to work for.

 Follow the career objective with a “Work Experience”.
 Bear in mind, that looking for a job in the USA, is much like selling a product.
 You are selling yourself, so again use power words and action verbs that describe your achievements and accomplishments as contributed, organized, demonstrated, trained, managed, developed, coordinated etc.

 Make your resume more effective by providing examples that fit the job, to illustrate your achievements.
-For maximum impact, bullet point these at the start of a sentence.
-That enhances your qualifications and experience in sharp, focused, upscale and aggressive manner.
+For maximum impact, bullet points these at the start of a sentence.
+That enhances your qualifications and experience in a sharp, focused, upscale and aggressive manner.

 Start with your recent employment first and work backwards.
 List your job title, the name, location, and focus of the business, your responsibilities, accomplishments and awards.

-In “Education”, list with dates of attendance the names of academic institutions and they locations, areas of study and majors/diplomas/degrees.
+In “Education”, lists with dates of attendance the names of academic institutions and the locations, areas of study and majors/diplomas/degrees.
 Mention additional courses and training, and special skills such as computer programs and languages in which you are proficient.
-Mention your native tongue and describe level of fluency for the other languages with reference to the spoken and written levels.
+Mention your native tongue and describe the level of fluency for the other languages with reference to the spoken and written levels.